A series of free Online High School Physics Video Lessons.

 Buoyant force is the force that a fluid exerts on a object that is immersed within it.
 It is called buoyant force because this force is a lifting force, often making the object buoyant.
 Buoyant force can be calculated using Archimedes' Principle.

-Problems to aid in the understanding of buoyant force and Archimedes' Principle.
+Word Problems to help you understand buoyant force and Archimedes' Principle

 Includes a brief explanation of Archimedes' Principle and the role gravity plays in buoyant force.